asmagill/hs._asm.axuielement/Reference_Core.md

 ~~~lua
 axuielement:buildTree(callback, [depth], [withParents]) -> elementSearchObject
 ~~~
-Captures all of the available information for the accessibility object and its children and returns it in a table for inspection.
+Captures all of the available information for the accessibility object and its descendants and returns it in a table for inspection.

 Parameters:
  * `callback` - a required function which should expect two arguments: a `msg` string specifying how the search ended, and a table containing the recorded information. `msg` will be "completed" when the search has completed normally (or reached the specified depth) and will contain a string starting with "**" if it terminates early for some reason (see Notes: section for more information)
- * `depth`    - an optional integer, default `math.huge`, specifying the maximum depth from the initial accessibility object that should be visited to identify child elements and their attributes.
+ * `depth`    - an optional integer, default `math.huge`, specifying the maximum depth from the initial accessibility object that should be visited to identify descendant elements and their attributes.
- * `withParents` - an optional boolean, default false, specifying whether or not an element's (or child's) attributes for `AXParent` and `AXTopLevelUIElement` should also be visited when identifying additional elements to include in the results table.
+ * `withParents` - an optional boolean, default false, specifying whether or not an element's (or descendant's) attributes for `AXParent` and `AXTopLevelUIElement` should also be visited when identifying additional elements to include in the results table.

 Returns:
  * an elementSearchObject as described in [hs.axuielement:elementSearch](#elementSearch)